RutujaGujare29/RutujaGujare29/README.md

 ## Welcome to my GitHub!

 👋 Hi there!
 I'm Rutuja Raju Gujare,
-* Dedicated Senior Software Engineer with over 3 years of experience at Bank of America in transforming data into actionable insights, coupled with my Master of Management Analytics degree from the Rotman School of Management, University of Toronto.
+* Dedicated Software Engineer with over 3 years of experience at Bank of America in transforming data into actionable insights, coupled with my Master of Management Analytics degree from the Rotman School of Management, University of Toronto.
 * I have honed my skills in data science & analysis, business development, strategy analysis, and client relationship management.

 💼 During my degree, I worked as a Data Scientist at Arima, an AI-based advanced marketing platform startup, to segment their synthetic data for a renowned emergring credit card company in Canada, using statistical techniques to optimize marketing strategies and drive a forecasted 12% annual revenue growth.